 Hardware-rooted security engineers.

-The security business unit of Ambimat Electronics — an embedded engineering team in Ahmedabad shipping electronics since 1981 and identity systems since 2017.
+The security business unit of Ambimat Electronics — an embedded engineering team shipping electronics since 1981 and identity systems since 2017.

 Identity infrastructure for connected systems

-FIDO authenticators, PIV applets, PKI infrastructure, JavaCard platforms, Secure Elements, ePassport systems, and IoT trust anchors — engineered for governments, enterprises, telecom operators, and connected-product OEMs.
-Forty years of shipping embedded systems.
+FIDO authenticators, PIV applets, PKI infrastructure, JavaCard platforms, Secure Elements, ePassport systems, and IoT trust anchors — engineered for governments, enterprises, telecoms, and connected-product OEMs.

-The security business unit of Ambimat Electronics — an embedded engineering team in Ahmedabad shipping electronics since 1981 and identity systems since 2017.
+The security business unit of Ambimat Electronics — an embedded engineering team shipping electronics since 1981 and identity systems since 2017.

-FIDO2 authenticators, JavaCard applets, ePassport platforms, IoT trust anchors, validation servers, and personalisation systems — rooted in CC EAL5+ silicon.
+FIDO2 authenticators, JavaCard applets, ePassport platforms, IoT trust anchors, and validation servers — rooted in CC EAL5+ silicon.

-National identity programmes, enterprise IT, telecom operators, transit authorities, connected-product OEMs, identity providers, and security integrators.
+National identity programmes, enterprise IT, telecom operators, transit authorities, connected-product OEMs, and security integrators.

-Silicon selection, applet engineering, personalisation lines, form-factor delivery, validation servers — scoped as architecture review, pilot, or production rollout.
+Silicon selection, applet engineering, personalisation lines, form-factor delivery, and validation servers — scoped as review, pilot, or rollout.

-FIDO2, PIV, OpenID Connect, and IoT-identity applets ship on the same CC EAL5+ secure-element silicon in two integration-convenient packages: a nano-card form factor for issuance and handling, and a solderable MFF2 module for embedding directly into connected-product boards.
-Same applet code, same certifications, same personalisation pipeline — pick the package that fits your manufacturing flow.
+FIDO2, PIV, OpenID Connect, and IoT-identity applets ship on the same CC EAL5+ secure-element silicon in two packages: a nano-card form factor for issuance and handling, and a solderable MFF2 module for embedding directly into connected-product boards.
+Same applet code, same certifications, same personalisation pipeline.

 Authenticators, validation server, attestation, MDS — with a public utility-tool surface.